 Figure 10 shows the range graphs and probability percentage of ballistic sectors directions.
 This was done while not considering the proximal axisymmetric part, because otherwise the statistics would have covered a round angle for every explosion.
 Figure 10a details the range graphs of the 61 sectors of 43 mapped major explosions from 1970 to 2023.
 In this case, 57% of the circular sectors have bisectors in the SE quadrant, 30% in the NE quadrant, 10% in the NW quadrant, 1.5% in the SW quadrant and 1.5% have no preferential direction.
 Table S4 summarizes all the described values.
 We note that the paroxysms in 2003 and 2007 were followed by a general shift towards N in the directions of the next major explosions; this did not happen after the paroxysms occurred in 2019.
 Similarly, Figure 10b details the range graphs of the 47 sectors of 24 mapped paroxysms from 1879 to 2023.
 In this case, 34% of the bisectors fell in the NE quadrant, 30% in the NW, 21% in the SW and 15% in the SE quadrant.

 In Figures 10c and 10d we plotted the probability percentage of the ballistics directions, as a function of the azimuth angle.
 Figure 10c shows the probability percentage of the ballistics directions for major explosions.
 The function has a maximum of 77% ±2% at 140°E ±10°, i.e., in the SE direction, and a minimum of 0% at 250°E ±10°, i.e., in the SW direction.
 This latter value may be affected by some under-recording of major explosions in the SW direction.
 The angular uncertainty in these estimates is equivalent to the width of the maximum values in the 95th percentile plot.
+We observe that the uncertainty affecting the aggregated data can be smaller than on the single pieces of data, because of the independent sampling.
 Figure 10d shows the probability percentage of the ballistics directions for paroxysms.
 The function has a maximum of 70% ±9% at 355°E ±10°, i.e., in the N direction, and a minimum of 19% ±2% at 175°E ±10°, i.e., in the S direction.
 In addition, a plateau above 50% is observed from NE to W clockwise.
-It should be noted that major explosions and paroxysms are dispersed in significantly different directions, due to the complex interplay of conduit+craters’ architecture, and the different scales of these events, in terms of magma volume and energy.
-Figure S6 shows the results only considering the sectors of maximum distance.
+It should be noted that major explosions and paroxysms are dispersed in significantly different directions, due to the complex interplay of conduit and craters’ architecture, and the different scales of these events, in terms of magma volume and energy.
+Figure S8 shows the results only considering the sectors of maximum distance.
 See Table S4 for more details.

 4.3 Statistical description of the total area of ballistic projectiles distribution